World Cup winner Ray Wilson dies aged 83

-Wilson was diagnosed with Alzheimer's disease in 2004 and passed away in Huddersfield on Tuesday.
+Wilson was diagnosed with Alzheimer's disease in 2004 and passed away in Huddersfield.

 He earned 63 caps for England and was part of the World Cup-winning side of 1966, adding to the FA Cup trophy he lifted with Everton that year.